AdobeDocs/experience-manager-screens.en/help/using/direct-internet-network.md

 The performance of the Internet connection besides the network's reachability is to provide sufficient bandwidth to operate AEM Screens.

-*Sufficient* depends on the number of connected AEM screens and on the usage of other consumers within the network, such as smartphones, tablets, cashiers, computers or guest WIFI networks.
+*Sufficient* depends on the number of connected AEM screens and on the usage of other consumers within the network, such as smartphones, tablets, cashiers, computers or guest Wi-Fi networks.

 >[!NOTE]
 >All of the devices mentioned above, have a concurrent access to the Internet connection and the bandwidth decreases linearly when you add more consumers or computers to the network.